taliajmallo/rpgs/campaigns/Enemies_Within/clarabella.md

 - Target: Special
 - Duration: Instant
 - One non-magical lock you touch opens.
-### ???
-### ???
-Shortlist: Sounds, Eavesdrop, Comfort, Find Object, Mend Object
+### Write This Down For Me (Petty)
+- CN 0
+- Range: Willpower yards
+- Target: 1
+- Duration: Initiative Bonus minutes
+- Whatever the target says is written down via some means you have at hand: ink on parchment, chalk on stone, lines scraped in dirt.
+### Keep Me Safe From Storms (Petty)
+- CN 0
+- Range: You
+- Target: AoE (Willpower Bonus yards)
+- Duration: Willpower Bonus hours
+- Create a region of safety and comfort that mitigates the extremes of the elements, moderating heat and cold while minimizing the effects of weather.
+  When rolling for Exposure effects, reverse the roll and choose the best result.
+  This has the result of creating a comfortable space to rest and make camp.

 ## Belongings
+### Class Trappings
+Clothing, dagger, pouch, sling bag containing 2 candles, a hood
+### Career Trappings
+Candles, chalk, doll, pins
+### Personal Belongings
+Book of stories and fables, diary, charcoal pencil
+### Coinpurse
+4 Pennies

 ## Biographical Info
-Age 16, born under the Witchling star in Middenheim to a mercantile family.
-She has two surviving parents (Mother, 44; Father, 38) and four siblings (20M, 17F, 13M, 7M).
-She was engaged at a young age to the son of a trade partner of her parents', though that engagement has quite fallen through.
+Age 16, born under the Witchling star in Middenheim to the Rosenblum mercantile family.
+She has two surviving parents (Ingfrid, 44; Luther, 38) and four siblings (Reinbert, 20; Adelinde, 17; Roderick, 13; Fredemund, 7).
+She was engaged at a young age to the son of a trade partner of her parents' (Dietrich Kepler, 16), though that engagement has quite fallen through.

 Eight years ago, she accidentally demonstrated magic, and fled her home, lest her parents turn her in to a witch-hunter.
 She has lived on the street since.
 This life of hardship has given her a frail and fragile build, as well as a persistent limp that she's never quite recovered from.

-Family background:
-- 4 Siblings
-  - Older Brother (Age 20)
-  - Older Sister  (Age 17)
-  - Younger Brother (Age 13)
-  - Younger Brother (Age 7)
-- 44 Year Old Mother
-- 38 Year Old Father
-- 16 Year Old Fiance

 ## XP Audit
 + 20 XP Species (20 Total, 0 Spent)